Advertisements

 5. Secure a Job Offer

-Once you’ve secured a job offer, your employer will need to sponsor your visa application.
+Once you’ve gotten a job offer, your employer may need to sponsor your visa application.
 This involves the employer proving they are unable to find a suitable Australian worker for the position and that they meet the sponsorship requirements.

 6. Lodge Your Visa Application